Our Bodies, Ourselves: History

 The women's health workshop that inspired OBOS was organized in spring of 1969 by Nancy Miriam Hawley.
 The workshop, titled "Women and Their Bodies", was part of a female liberation conference held at Boston's Emmanuel College.
 In a 2004 interview, Hawley recalled the state of women's health care at the time: "We weren't encouraged to ask questions, but to depend on the so-called experts.
 Not having a say in our own health care frustrated and angered us.
 We didn't have the information we needed, so we decided to find it on our own."

 The workshop attendees were a small group of college-educated women ranging in age from 23 to 39.
 They shared stories about the health issues they faced, and their frustrating interactions with doctors.
 In the months that followed, they met regularly and soon realized how little knowledge they had about their own anatomy.
 They resolved to obtain the knowledge themselves.
 The women, individually and in pairs, each took a topic to research and write about, for example, Wendy Sanford wrote about abortion, Jane Pincus and Ruth Bell about pregnancy, and Paula Doress and Esther Rome about postpartum depression.
 They read textbooks and medical journals; consulted with trusted medical authorities; and gradually assembled information in the form of course material.

-They mimeographed what they wrote and used it as the basis for informal classes in women's health taught in the Boston area.
+The group mimeographed what they wrote and used it as the basis for informal classes in women's health taught in the Boston area.
 The authors decided to consolidate their writeups into "an accessible format that could be shared and would serve as a model for women to learn about themselves, communicate their findings with doctors, and challenge the medical establishment to change and improve the care that women receive."

 The result was a 75-cent, 193-page stapled booklet called Women and Their Bodies: A Course.
-Published in 1970 in partnership with a New Left publishing firm, the New England Free Press, it became an "underground sensation", selling 250,000 copies in New England without any formal advertising.
+Published in 1970, in partnership with the New England Free Press (a New Left publishing firm), it became an "underground sensation", selling 250,000 copies in New England without any formal advertising.
 To meet growing demand, Women and Their Bodies was reprinted in 1971 under the name, Our Bodies, Our Selves: A Course by and for Women.

-As a result of the booklet's success, the authors—now a core group of twelve women—formed the non-profit Boston Women's Health Book Collective (BWHBC) in 1972 (rebranded the "Our Bodies Ourselves" collective in 2002) and prepared a mass-market print edition.
+As a result of the booklet's success, in 1972, the authors—now a core group of twelve women—formed the non-profit Boston Women's Health Book Collective (BWHBC) (rebranded the "Our Bodies Ourselves" collective in 2002) and prepared a mass-market print edition.
 The book was expanded to 276 pages; retitled Our Bodies, Ourselves: A Book by and for Women; and published by Simon & Schuster in March 1973.
 As a precondition of working with the publishing company, BWHBC members stipulated they must retain complete control of the book's contents, they must have a woman editor, and non-profit clinics must be able to purchase copies at a substantial discount.